ninhhaidang/ninhhaidang/README.md

 ## About Me

-- 🌱 Currently based in [Your Location]
+- 🌱 Currently based in Hà Nội
 - 💻 [Your Role/Position]
 - 🔭 Working on [Current Project]
 - 🌐 Visit my website: [Your Website URL]